-The Texas Insurance Code Chapter 2210, states that TWIA may not insure a structure unless the structure complies with the applicable building code standards in effect on the date the construction, alteration, remodeling, enlargement or repair of or addition to the structure begins.
-A structure must have a Certificate of Compliance (WPI-8 or WPI-8-C) which certifies that the structure meets the windstorm building code requirements.
-Without a Certificate of Compliance, TWIA lacks evidence the structure conforms to the applicable building code, and the structure may be considered uninsurable and ineligible for coverage with TWIA, with limited exceptions.
-TDI administers the Windstorm Inspection Program and issues Certificates of Compliance (WPI-8) for ongoing improvements.
-Legislation passed in 2015 now authorizes TWIA to issue Certificates of Compliance (WPI-8-C) for completed improvements on and after January 1, 2017.
+The Texas Insurance Code Chapter 2210, states that TWIA may not insure a structure unless it complies with the applicable building code standards in effect on the date the construction, alteration, remodeling, enlargement, repair of, or addition to the structure begins.
+A structure must have a Certificate of Compliance (WPI-8, WPI-8-E, or WPI-8-C) which certifies that the structure meets the windstorm building code requirements.
+Without a Certificate of Compliance, TWIA lacks evidence the structure conforms to the applicable building code, and it may be considered uninsurable and ineligible for coverage with TWIA, with limited exceptions.